 See the recipe card below for specific information about quantities.

-How do I make these cookies?
+How do I make these peppermint cookies?

-Start by creaming together the butter and sugar.
-Proper creaming should take approximately 3-5 minutes.
-Once the butter and sugar are creamed and fluffy, add in eggs one at a time and mix.
-Pour in melted chocolate and peppermint, and whisk to incorporate.
+Step 3: Once the butter and sugar are creamed and fluffy, add in eggs one at a time and mix.
+Pour in melted chocolate and peppermint.

-Slowly pour in flour and baking soda and fold in the chocolate chips.
-Scoop the batter using a large cookie scoop and place onto a baking sheet.
+Step 5: Scoop the batter using a large cookie scoop and place onto a baking sheet.
 Cover with cling wrap for 2 hours or overnight.
 30 minutes prior to baking, preheat the oven to 350º.

 HINT: The cookies will continue to bake and set after they are taken out of the oven, so be sure to time them efficiently so that they don't over bake!
+The outer edge of the cookie should feel firm, but the inside should have a little bounce to it.

-Recipe Swaps and Substitutions
+Swaps and Substitutions

 If you're looking to adapt some things in this cookie recipe to fit your lifestyle, here's what I would suggest: